craftercms/docs/source/by-role/system-admin/upgrade/upgrading-server.rst

 CrafterCMS provides a couple of scripts for upgrading your installation.

-* :ref:`Running the upgrade script (upgrade-target) from a new binary archive <newIa-upgrade-using-new-binary-archive>`
+* :ref:`Running the upgrade script (upgrade-target) from a new binary archive <upgrade-using-new-binary-archive>`
-* :ref:`Running the upgrade script (start-upgrade) from your current installation <newIa-upgrade-using-current-install>`
+* :ref:`Running the upgrade script (start-upgrade) from your current installation <upgrade-using-current-install>`

 The upgrade script allows you to do an upgrade, where your bin directory is upgraded, keeping only Tomcat's shared folder, Tomcat's conf folder, the Elasticsearch config, the Deployer config folder, and the crafter-setenv scripts.

 When performing an upgrade, CrafterCMS is shut down, then the script asks if the user wants to backup the ``data`` folder.
 It will then ask if the user wants to backup the ``bin`` folder, then perform the upgrade.
 After  running  the upgrade script (either *upgrade-target*  or *start-upgrade*), run the ``post-upgrade`` script.
-Finally, you can :ref:`start your CrafterCMS  <newIa-start-crafter-after-upgrade>` install again.
+Finally, you can :ref:`start your CrafterCMS  <start-crafter-after-upgrade>` install again.

 Depending on how recent the version you are upgrading from, there may be files that do not exist in the new release and the script will give the user the option to delete or keep the files.